-Ossila was founded in 2009 by organic electronics research scientists with the aim of providing the components, equipment and materials to enable faster and smarter research and discovery.
-We have grown a lot since then and are proud to now supply our products to over 1000 different institutions in over 67 countries across the world.
+Founded in 2009 by organic electronics research scientists, Ossila aims to provide the components, equipment, and materials to enable intelligent and efficient scientific research and discovery.
+Eight years on, we're proud to supply our products to over 1000 different institutions in over 67 countries globally.

-Having spent many years both in industry and academia developing organic and thin film LEDs, photovoltaics and FETs, we know how long it takes to develop a reliable and efficient device fabrication and testing process.
-As such, we have developed packages of products and services to enable researchers to jump-start their organic electronics or materials research development program.
+With decades of academic and industrial experience in developing organic and thin-film LEDs, photovoltaics, and FETs, we know how long it takes to establish a reliable and efficient device fabrication and testing process.
+As such, we have developed coherent packages of products and services - enabling researchers to jump-start their organic electronics development program

 Our research scientists have significant experience in the processing of materials into LEDs, PVs and FETs, and amongst our team of physicists, chemists and engineers we have a huge collection of knowledge on thin film processing, electronics and characterisation.
 The vision behind Ossila is to share this experience with academic and industrial researchers alike and to make their research more efficient.
 By providing products and services that take the hard work out of the device fabrication process, and the equipment to enable accurate, rapid testing, we can free scientists to focus on what they do best - science.